Recusal Guidelines for Judges of the Employment Court pursuant to s 222B Employment Relations Act 2000

 - Apart from such ‘class of case’ recusals initiated by Judges themselves, Judges will need to address questions of potential recusal in particular cases.
 Such questions will usually arise when a file is allocated to a particular Judge for pre-trial preparation and ultimate hearing and decision.
 At this point the Judges have a responsibility to familiarise themselves with relevant parts of the court file as it then stands to consider whether any potential recusal issue may arise.
 Allocation of files to individual Judges will usually take place in sufficient time before a substantive hearing which will enable alternative arrangements to be made for the case, if the originally scheduled Judge is to recuse himself/herself.

-- After a file has been assigned to a Judge and its contents seen, the Judge may realise that there is some matter concerning his/her prospective involvement which the Judge considers warrants recusal.
+- After a file has been assigned to a Judge and its contents seen, the Judge may realise that there is some matter concerning their prospective involvement which the Judge considers warrants recusal.
 In these circumstances, the Judge should stand aside and advise the Registry and the Chief Judge accordingly.

 - Where the issue of potential recusal is not clear-cut, at that point the Judge should consult with the Chief Judge.
 If, after consultation, the Judge considers the parties should be informed, there should be a formal communication by Minute of the Judge delivered to the parties through the Registrar.

 - After the identity of the Judge assigned to a case becomes known to the parties, objection to a given Judge sitting may be raised for the first time by one or more of the parties.
 That objection should be made known to the Registry and then directed by the Registry in the first instance to the particular Judge affected.
-That Judge will consider the matter and in so doing should consult with the Chief Judge as to whether he/she should preside.
+That Judge will consider the matter and in so doing should consult with the Chief Judge as to whether they should preside.

 - If, in any case assigned to a Judge, the Judge does decide not to stand down from the case, the parties should be informed of this by a Minute issued by the Judge.
 If a party maintains an objection, the parties will have an opportunity to file brief written submissions (normally no more than three pages in length) and, if appropriate in any particular case, affidavits.
 The impugned Judge should determine the question of recusal with reasons, by a Minute with any information and observations that he/she wishes to make on the question of recusal.
-The Judge should include in his/her Minute any and all circumstances known to the Judge which may give rise to a concern that he/she may not be impartial in the case.
+The Judge should include in their Minute any and all circumstances known to the Judge which may give rise to a concern that he/she may not be impartial in the case.
 The Judge’s Minute will be made available to the parties.
 The matter of recusal will then be determined either on the papers or at an oral hearing, possibly by telephone, by the impugned Judge.
 In multi-judge (full Court) cases, the Chief Judge or the presiding senior Judge will direct the procedure to be followed.

 - Very late (including hearing day) applications for recusal will generally not be considered appropriate unless they could not have been reasonably foreseen.
 If a recusal issue is raised at this late stage, the affected Judge will need to deal with the matter there and then.
 The principles set out in these guidelines should, as appropriate, be applied in such circumstances.